 If you are part of the target market, it will be much easier to comprehend the cultural and social expectations of a project.
 Your job is to communicate.
 If you don’t speak the language (figuratively) you will most likely not succeed.

 4: You can offer additional services to local customers.

 I don’t treat local clients any differently than I do international or online clients as far as customer service or price is concerned.
 Aspects such as printing are usually left to them, but I will offer assistance or speak to the printer directly if a specific direction is required.

 The reason I leave printing to the client is to allow them the flexibility of choosing their own printer, which saves a lot on shipping and packaging.
 However, in dealing with clients from your area, it is possible to include things like business cards, where you deal with all the details and hand the final product over to the client, finished and ready to go.
 Not only will you add a new service to your business skill set, but you will be able to build an ongoing relationship with external trades, such as printers, sign writers and product manufacturers.

 5: You will be used to the design ‘standards’

-Standard paper and stationery dimensions in the UK are different to the US, and other countries have their own standard sizes which need researched.
-Knowing which standard to work to and the legalities that need covered is essential. if the client receives their business cards in the wrong layout sizes, not only will they be disappointed and everyone’s time will have been wasted, you may be seen as unprofessional.
+Standard paper and stationery dimensions in the UK are different to the US, and other countries have their own standard sizes which need to be researched.
+Knowing which standard to work to and the legalities that are to be covered is essential. if the client receives their business cards in the wrong layout sizes, not only will they be disappointed and everyone’s time will have been wasted, you may be seen as unprofessional.

 Working with a local client means you know exactly what dimensions they will need for the physical media.
 I actually have a few templates saved in Illustrator named USA_Stationery_Template, UK_BusinessCards_Template, etc. so I don’t need to constantly look up the sizes.